top of page

 Think of cameras as the visible tip of the iceberg.

-Professional-grade cameras ($200–$500 each): Used by licensed installers for a reason.
-Systems like Ubiquiti UniFi Protect offer 4K resolution, true low-light performance, and Power-over-Ethernet (PoE) reliability.
-They’re what Clear Telecommunications installs — commercial-grade quality without the enterprise price tag.
+• High end cameras ($399–$1,999+ each): Used by licensed installers for a reason.
+Systems like UniFi Protect offer 4K resolution, true low-light performance, and Power-over-Ethernet (PoE) reliability.
+They’re what Clear Telecommunications installs — commercial-grade quality.

 Labor